-Read more about our services here [link to attract investment] and in particular our recently launched Scottish-European Growth Co-Investment Programme.
+Read more about our services here and in particular our recently launched Scottish-European Growth Co-Investment Programme.

 Under the new Scottish-European Growth Co-Investment Programme, Scottish Enterprise and the European Investment Fund (EIF) will provide co-investment alongside private fund managers accredited by the EIF looking to raise (primarily) equity finance of scale, to support the growth and expansion of Scottish companies.